TypeOracle/TypeOracle/README.md

 ### How to reproduce

-1. copy all files from data to utility
-2. python cmp_arg.py
+1. python cmp_arg.py
-3. the result will show
+2. the result will show, comparasion detail is in adobe.txt/foxit.txt

 ## Fuzzing Performance

+Test cases can be downloaded from https://drive.google.com/file/d/1-zrRJrSwe4MVSnTEpeBduga--ZnP1ZHT/view?usp=sharing.

 All files that generated in coverage recording process can be downloaded from https://drive.google.com/file/d/1SUDmnky_Py1rdqMQcPu7rBOBWDD3_7Ll/view?usp=sharing.

-Test cases can be downloaded from https://drive.google.com/file/d/1-zrRJrSwe4MVSnTEpeBduga--ZnP1ZHT/view?usp=sharing.
-Due to the space limitation, we only uploaded a set of experimental data.
+Due to the space limitation, we only upload one set of expeirmental data for each experiment.

 ### Group1: Type Guidance (Figure 8(a), Figure 9(a))
 #### adobe reader (Figure 8(a))